 Closest Tube: Tottenham Court Road, Holborn, Russell Square and Goodge Street.

 One of London’s best museums for families is the brilliant Natural History Museum.
-In addition to being the setting for one of the best scenes in the original Paddington movie, it’s home to some excellent activities and exhibits that are free to visit.
+In addition to being the setting for one of the best scenes in the original Paddington movie, many of its excellent activities and exhibits are free to visit.

 One of the most famous exhibits is the Dinosaur Gallery where you can watch dinosaurs, including the mighty Tyrannosaurus Rex, stomp and roar.
 Kids will also love trying out the museum’s earthquake simulator and riding through the centre of the earth in Earth Hall.

-Next door is the Science Museum, which is excellent.
+Next door is the Science Museum, which is excellent and also has many free exhibits to enjoy.

 The museum has a handful of cafes but there are also lots of places to eat near the Natural History Museum that are good for families.